bagustris/sner/README.md

 ### Citation
+Small parts of the software is inspired and based on the following paper.
+Please cite this paper if you use this software.
 ```
 Bagus Tris Atmaja, Akira Sasou, and Masato Akagi, "Concurrent Speech Emotion and Naturalness
 Recognitions Using Multitask Learning", 2022.